admiraldonkey/social-media/README.md

 ## Features

 - Users can create a new account by signing up via Clerk and then gets presented with a form to add their profile details.
-- Users can create posts, view other user's posts and profile pages, and follow other users.
+- Users can create posts, view other user's posts and profile pages, and follow other users. (demo user login at bottom of readme)
 - Main posts page displays all posts by default, with option for a logged in user to only view posts made by people they follow.
 Filter toggle implemented as a Radix UI primitive component.
 - Users can like other user's posts and click on the poster's name to access their user profile.
 - User profiles display their bio, follower information, and any posts they have made.
 - Styled with TailwindCss, posts have alternating styles.
 - Clerk SignedIn and SignedOut components used to dynamically render or restrict user as appropriate.
 - Authentication is currently somewhat lax to allow for easier feature/functionality testing.
 Would restrict some signup options if intended for real use.

+Login info for one user shown at bottom of this readme for demonstration purposes

 ## Future considerations